muyuanjin/kcd2db/README.md

 This mod heavily utilizes reverse-engineered game internals and may be affected by game updates.
 If experiencing crashes after game updates, try removing the mod file (or rename `.asi` extension to disable).

+## Want to know how I found the offset?
+Check out this [How to find the address of gEnv](https://github.com/muyuanjin/kcd2-mod-docs/blob/main/DISASSEMBLY.md)

 ---

 # LuaDB - 天国拯救2 Lua 数据持久化模块